What Are Tax Allowable Expenses?

 Expense report documents with calculator, pen, and glasses.
 Colourful folders labeled 'Expense Report' in background.

-Which types of expense are allowable?
+Which types of expenses are allowable?

 Which types of expense are not allowable?